pforret/jekyll.forret.com/_posts/2012-04-20-emoticon-for-innuendo.md

 guid: http://blog.forret.com/?p=1322
 permalink: /2012/04/20/emoticon-for-innuendo/
 categories:
+    - idea

+tags:
     - culture
-  - idea
     - internet
     - sarcasm
+    - emoji
 ---
 Do you often find yourself in a situation where you are using some kind of word play in a written (chat or text message) conversation, but feel that you need to make this second level of comprehension clear?
 This is why **emoticons** exist: _pictorial representations of a facial expression using punctuation marks and letters, written to express a person&#8217;s mood_.
 [Emoticons](http://en.wikipedia.org/wiki/Emoticon) were already used in the 18th century and adopted with mucho gusto in electronic communication since 1982.
 These days, if you don&#8217;t know that a &#8220;:-)&#8221; means that the writer is happy, you&#8217;re missing a lot of the meaning of SMS or emails.